databricks-edu/build-tooling/pristine-env/README.md

 # Pristine Python 3 environment

-This directory contains a Dockerfile that creates a pristine Python 3 Document image, with nothing extra installed.
+This directory contains a Dockerfile that creates a pristine Python 3 Docker image, with nothing extra installed.
 This environment is useful for cleanroom testing of the build tools.

 ## Create the image